Prescribing for Hypersensitives, Avoiding Antidotes & Hering’s Law

 Also you say one sip from the bottle and video shows after succussions to put one teaspoon in a glass of water and take one teaspoon from there.
 Is it necessary to do that?

 The video does show that the person is succussing the bottle, taking a teaspoon from the bottle, adding it to one glass of water, stirring, then adding a teaspoon from glass-1 to glass-2 and stirring and taking a teaspoon dose from glass-2.
+It’s called “going to the second cup”.
 It is only necessary to do this if your patient is sensitive; but, I have eliminated teaspoons and glasses altogether.
 Why?
 Because nobody travels around with teaspoons and glasses!

-I might tell someone, “Put one pellet of your remedy in a small spring water bottle, shake it up, and take one sip from the 3rd cup.”
+I might tell someone, “Put one pellet of your remedy in a small, half-filled, water bottle, shake it up, and take one sip from the 3rd cup.”
 Now, what does that mean?
-It means a drop from the spring water remedy bottle goes into a disposable cup of water, the cold water faucet is turned on, and the cup is dumped and refilled 3 times and a sip is then taken–from the third cup.
+It means a drop from the water bottle goes into a disposable cup of water, the cold water faucet is turned on, and the cup is dumped out and refilled 3 times and a sip is then taken–from the “third cup”.
 That’s for sensitive people.
 If it works, I say, “Make a new remedy bottle out of the 3rd cup.”
 And how do you do that?
-Drop a drop of the third cup into a half-filled bottle of spring water and lable it: “Thuja 30C, 3rd cup”.
+Drop a drop of the third cup into a half-filled bottle of water and label it: “Thuja 30C, 3rd cup”.
 Then each time they take it, they succuss the bottle 2 times and take a sip.
-Two times because of how sensitive they are.
+Two succussions because of how sensitive they are.

 You also mention that if someone is on a certain remedy for a treatment of a chronic condition and gets something acute, acute symptoms should be treated first and then go back to other remedy.
 My question is, wouldn’t the remedy we took for acute symptoms (can be 30C, 200C, 1m potency) still be in the body working and preventing the chronic remedy (that we went back to) from working since this remedy will be in lower potency (as you said should be for chronic conditions)?